Boston College Supplemental Essays

 Is the Boston College essay important?

 Absolutely.
 Along with personal statements, Boston College essays provide Boston College admissions an opportunity to hear about you through your own perspective.
 They should give a fuller picture of you than your transcript and activities lists.
+Ideally, your Boston College supplemental essays will show your ability to reflect and learn from certain experiences.
+In fact, all of the Boston College essay prompts allow students to showcase their personal growth.
+By highlighting your growth mindset, you can ensure your application stands out.

 Showcase writing ability

 Personal statements and Boston College supplemental essays also give Boston College admissions a sense of your writing ability.
 After all, any school matching the Boston College acceptance rate will have a rigorous curriculum.
 Furthermore, as a liberal arts college, Boston College will certainly call upon your writing skills regardless of your major.
 Can you efficiently and clearly convey ideas?
-Can you engage readers of your Boston College essays?
+Additionally, can you engage readers of your Boston College essays?

 If you enroll at Boston College, you’ll have a lot of writing ahead of you.
 Therefore, Boston College admissions wants strong Boston College supplemental essays that show evidence of drafting, editing, and proofreading.
 These are all skills that you will use if you attend Boston College.
-Effective Boston College supplemental essays show that the author has what it takes to succeed at Boston College.
+So, effective Boston College supplemental essays show that the author has what it takes to succeed at Boston College.

-Overcoming the Low Boston College Acceptance Rate
+Overcoming the low Boston College acceptance rate

 Given the low Boston College acceptance rate, Boston College supplemental essays are extremely important to every Boston College application.
 While the Boston College acceptance rate may seem intimidating, there’s one thing every admitted student has in common: they impressed Boston College admissions by writing compelling Boston College supplemental essays.
-Moreover, for your best chance against the Boston College acceptance rate, you should craft unique, authentic, and engaging Boston College essays.
+For your best chance against the Boston College acceptance rate, you should craft unique, authentic, and engaging Boston College essays.

 What are the admission requirements for Boston College?